Table of contents

 14. Deal with group emails right away

-If you’re tagged in group emails (example all those birthday emails you get on your company inbox),at your work or school, make sure to create a filter to assign it to a specific folder.
+If you’re tagged in group emails (for example, all those birthday emails you get in your company inbox),at your work or school, make sure to create a filter to assign it to a specific folder.

 These emails are usually not very important or time-critical & hence it’s better it doesn’t show up in the main inbox.
 Trust me that’s checking these emails are last of your priorities.